ryardley/drator/README.md

 ### Simple data sharing

-The idea is to send structured data on the rendered HTML page to your clientside code.
+The idea is to send structured data on the rendered HTML page to your clientside code without the need for asynchronous API calls.
 This is done so that your clientside code can pick up the state of the app as constructed by the server and continue to serve user interations.

 #### To send a message